Fleeting fame and the half-life of linoleum.

 The cover image for The Return of the Orange Virgin is the work of Spanish artist Benito Gallego and is used with permission.
 See more of his work on his website.

 Consider the cover colophon an allegory.
 There was this froggy and he went a-courtin’.
 Miss Mousie said Sure Thing Smooth Talker, and they forthwith copped a co-op to serenade the moon à deux.
-Or perhaps this is a link to Rain of Frogs, a blog of suspect science and thinly veiled memoir.

 Recent onetinleg.com website cover images have been “Sedona, Arizona Junkyard,” the work of west coast digital photographer Chris Dodkin—see more of his work at his website.
 “Forgotten Places,” the work of Bucharest photographer and architect Vlad Eftenie, was likewise used with permission.
 See more of Vlad’s work at his website.
 And a photograph of artist Francis Barraud at work on “Dog looking at and listening to a Phonograph.”
 Barraud decided to rename the painting “His Master’s Voice” and tried to exhibit it at the Royal Academy but was turned down.
 He had no more luck trying to offer it for reproduction in magazines.
 Barraud’s next stop was The Edison Bell Company, a leading manufacturer of cylinder phonographs.
 “Dogs don’t listen to phonographs,” the company said.